Setting Queue Configurations in Event Portal

 - In the Versions list, click More Actions next to the version that you want to add queue configuration to, then select Edit.
 If the application doesn’t have a version in Draft state, create a new version.

-- In the Event Flows section, select Consumers.
+- In the Event Flows section, select Runtime Configuration.

 - Click Add Consumer.

-- Enter a topic subscription for the consumer to subscribe to.
+- Enter the topic subscription.
 You can use

 *